Motion Deblurring with an Adaptive Network: Abstract

 \section{Abstract}

 In this paper, we address the problem of dynamic scene deblurring in the presence of motion blur.
 Restoration of images affected by severe blur necessitates a network design with a large receptive field, which existing networks attempt to achieve through simple increment in the number of generic convolution layers, kernel-size, or the scales at which the image is processed.
-However, these techniques ignore the non-uniform nature of blur, and they come at the expense of an increase in model size and inference time.
-We present a new architecture composed of region adaptive dense deformable modules that implicitly discover the spatially varying shifts responsible for non-uniform blur in the input image and learn to modulate the filters.
-This capability is complemented by a self-attentive module which captures non-local spatial relationships among the intermediate features and enhances the spatially varying processing capability.
-We incorporate these modules into a densely connected encoder-decoder design which utilizes pre-trained Densenet filters to further improve the performance.
-Our network facilitates interpretable modeling of the spatially-varying deblurring process while dispensing with multi-scale processing and large filters entirely.
-Extensive comparisons with prior art on benchmark dynamic scene deblurring datasets clearly demonstrate the superiority of the proposed networks via significant improvements in accuracy and speed, enabling almost real-time deblurring.
+However, increasing the network capacity in this manner comes at the expense of increase in model size and inference speed, and ignoring the non-uniform nature of blur.
+We present a new architecture composed of spatially adaptive residual learning modules that implicitly discover the spatially varying shifts responsible for non-uniform blur in the input image and learn to modulate the filters.
+This capability is complemented by a self-attentive module which captures non-local relationships among the intermediate features and enhances the receptive field.
+We then incorporate a spatiotemporal recurrent module in the design to also facilitate efficient video deblurring.
+Our networks can implicitly model the spatially-varying deblurring process, while dispensing with multi-scale processing and large filters entirely.
+Extensive qualitative and quantitative comparisons with prior art on benchmark dynamic scene deblurring datasets clearly demonstrate the superiority of the proposed networks via reduction in model-size and significant improvements in accuracy and speed, enabling almost real-time deblurring.